 As I got older, I didn’t spend as much time with Hazel.
 But I always enjoyed baking.
 I enjoyed putting it all together.
 The sad part about baking in volume like I do now – I never level off a measuring cup because I weigh ingredients.
 I always think of her when I level off a measuring cup or spoon.

 We didn’t see each other a lot when I moved into Boston.
 I didn’t have a car – so getting up to New Hampshire became harder and I was kind of building my own life.
 She had gone to visit some family in Maine for an extended amount of time.
 I got home one night after going for post work drinks and opened my mailbox one night and there was an envelope that wasn’t a bill on its own in my my mailbox.
 The handwriting was unmistakably Hazel’s.
 It was a picture of her on a tractor holding a cocktail.
 On the back it said “Am Alive, picture taken Aug 30.
 Will see you soon.
 Love You, Gram”

-After I got married, Hazel was living in elderly housing.
-I would come up to visit her and I would bring my baking tools and I would make her cookies or muffins.
+Later in life, I would come up to visit her and I would bring my baking tools and I would make her cookies or muffins.
 Just something to do and keep company, she was always pretty active so I guess I tried to keep busy for her.
 She didn’t want to help me, she was content to watch me and ask questions.
 But she still would look at whatever came out of the oven with the same excitement as she did when I was little.